FabiansDock/Expenses-Tracker/README.md

 3. Run `npm install` to install dependencies.

 ## Usage
-1. Run the application with `npm start`.
+1. Run the application with `npm run dev`.
-2. Open your browser and navigate to `http://localhost:3000`.
+2. Open your browser and navigate to `http://localhost:5174` or the local host link shown under Local.

 ## License
 This project is licensed under the [MIT License](LICENSE).